NexusMutual/docs/docs/overview/claims-history/ftx.md

 ## Filed claims and outcomes

-Twenty-three (23) claims were filed and voted on by claims assessors.
+Twenty-four (24) claims were filed and voted on by claims assessors.
 Since this loss event met the terms outlined in Section 1.2 of the Custody Cover wording, claims assessors reviewed the validity of the claims to determine:

 * Was the member's FTX Custody Cover active at the time withdrawals were first halted?
 * Did the member provide off-chain proof of loss with their claim?